 User AD attributes & tokens

-CodeTwo Email Signatures 365 allows you to add Active Directory attributes of your users to their email signatures.
+CodeTwo Email Signatures 365 allows you to add Active Directory attributes of your users to their email signatures and automatic replies (out of office messages).
 The program supports all the single-value attributes available in Microsoft 365 (Azure AD) and Azure AD Graph API.
 Multivalue attributes are not supported (learn more).

 By default, the most common attributes related to message sender and message properties are available in the signature template editor (Fig. 1.).
 Additional attributes (such as extension attributes or user-defined attributes) may require further configuration to be accessible, as described later in this article.